 Turns out, cocoa butter has been used in medicine for nearly 3,000 years.
 Keeping that in mind, we can thank the Mayans and Aztecs for introducing it for medicinal purposes, even as a form of currency way back when.

 Since modern day medicine is constantly evolving, it’s been discovered that cocoa butter contains compounds called phytochemicals.
-While anything containing the word “chemicals” sounds alarming, don’t worry about these ones.
-These are the necessary compounds for keeping skin healthy.
+Phytochemicals are naturally occurring plant chemicals (phyto means plant in Greek) which are very beneficial to skin and body care.

 How Is It Harvested?

 If you didn’t already know, cocoa butter comes from cocoa beans.
-It’s also considered a type of fat.
+It is a type of fat.

-When the butter is ready to be harvested, workers take it out of a large cacao plant.
-After that, the beans are then roasted, stripped, and pressed – that’s when the fat is separated.
+When the butter is ready to be harvested, workers collect the beans from the cacao plant.
+After that, the beans are roasted, stripped, and pressed – that’s when the fat is separated.

 With cocoa butter, it comes in a variety of forms such as raw or ground into powder.
-For this instance, the butter you’ll want to purchase is unrefined cocoa butter as it’s best for applying to skin and hair.
-Ours is organic, meaning it’s 100% pure so you don’t have to worry about any added chemicals or dilution.
+For skin care the recommended form to use is unrefined cocoa butter as it’s best for applying to the skin and hair.
+The Unrefined Cocoa Butter we carry is 100% pure so you don’t have to worry about any added chemicals or dilution.

 Now that we went over a little history lesson, its discovery, and what exactly it is, we can move onto the most important information: the benefits of cocoa butter.
 Take a look at how it can make a difference for your hair, skin, and scars if you have them.